Home > All Recipes > Breakfast > Gluten Free Chocolate Chip Muffins

 • Use blanched, super fine almond flour – As the name implies, the almond flour should be super fine to avoid unwanted texture or ‘bite’.
 Additionally, blanched almond flour means the almond skins have been removed.

-• Coconut sugar makes bakes, bake darker – It is just a natural occurrence because coconut sugar is darker.
+• Coconut sugar bakes darker – It is a natural occurrence because coconut sugar is darker.

 • Toss the chocolate chips with a little arrowroot powder – This helps the chocolate chips from settling at the bottom of the muffin.